Chicago remembers Anthony Bourdain

-CHICAGO (WLS) --Food fans from around the world and here in Chicago are mourning the shocking death of Anthony Bourdain.
+CHICAGO (WLS) --Food fans from around the world and here in Chicago are mourning the shocking suicide death of Anthony Bourdain, a world-class chef with an every-man sensibility.
 Bourdain was found dead in his France hotel room Friday.
 He was 61.

 The gifted storyteller had strong ties to Chicago.